proAnkush/node-bitcask/README.md

 - Old time fans will remember there used to be Stream api for reading and writing large data with putStream and getStream.
 Sadly these features had to go, as hashing this large stream of data wouldn't be possible.

 - *async fs* operations are handled by thread pool in nodejs.
 So performance of these operations will depend on the count of CPU cores in the system, and their respective speed. i.e. A single logical cpu core can do one fs operation at a time, so 4c/8t cpu will handle 8 fs operations concurrently.[^4]

+## Changelogs
+---
+Version 1.0.0-beta.2

+- Removed stream api.
+- Added md5 checksums (crypto module) for verifying the integrity of written data.
+- Replace setTimeout with setInterval for compaction.
+- Fixed `WriteStream` used internally for compaction would not emit *close* event, also replace listener from *close* to *drain* event.
+- Convert basic operations to asynchronous operations.
+- Added synchronous functions.
+- Added changelogs to README
+- Some more minor fixes.

+Version 1.0.0-beta.1
+- Fixed undefined instance variables of node-bitcask resulted in failure of most operations
+- Removed test operations from index.js which would get executed on importing node-bitcask.
+- Handled file doesn't exist.
+- Made internal variables and function private.
+- Removed most of the debug logs

 ## References
 ---